tienbk97/JettyWithJerseyHomework/README.md

 This repo was deployed to Heroku at: https://tiennhajetty.herokuapp.com/

-Limit 1 request for each user in 1 sec
+Limit 1 request for each user in 1 sec.
+If the user reach that limit, their requests will get rejected.
+(Response code 429)

 # Note
   - id